serenity-is/docs/howto/how_to_work_with_other_database_types.md

 Also copy Npgsql.dll to same folder where Sergen.exe resides.
 Now Sergen will be able to generate code for you Postgres tables.

-> You might want to remove `[public].` prefix for default schema from tablename/expressions if you want to be able to work with multiple databases.
+> You might want to remove `[public].` prefix for default schema from tablename/column expressions in generated rows if you want to be able to work with multiple databases.